Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Telecommunication masts owned and operated by occupiers of building are usually confined to police and fire brigade HQs, Radio/TV stations for which HSE is the enforcing authority.

-Theatres LA Theatres with technically advanced stage equipment may be considered for transfer to HSE under reg.5.
+Theatres LA Theatres with technically advanced stage equipment may be considered for transfer to HSE under reg.5 as CDM Regs may apply.

-Therapeutic treatment LA Except where they are carried out under the supervision or control of a registered medical practitioner, or dentist, a physiotherapist, an osteopath or a chiropractor.
+Therapeutic treatment LA HSE where they are carried out in a domestic premises or under the supervision or control of a registered medical practitioner, or dentist, a physiotherapist, an osteopath or a chiropractor which fall to HSE.
 (Sch 1 para 8).

 Timber merchants LA